 How Admiral Can Help Unlock Visitor Relationships

-Admiral helps publishers build first-party data and execute on these relationships.
-This gives them more control over their data and revenue potential.
-Publishers can use first-party data to grow email lists, paid subscribers, and market to relevant, loyal audiences.
+Admiral helps publishers build first-party data and execute on visitor relationships.
+This gives you more control over your data and revenue potential.
+Publishers can use first-party data to grow email lists, paid subscribers, and identify relevant loyal audiences.